“The Uncommitted Movement Is the Floor of What’s Possible”

 Leifer: Do you have a sense of where all this leads?

 Shahid: The movement’s leaders and base are going through not only grief about the civilian casualties in Gaza, but also political grief.
 This happens with most movements.
-We can respond with disillusionment and cynicism, or (and this is the harder thing to do) we can grapple with the limitations of our power and our infrastructure and dedicate ourselves to building it.
+We can respond with disillusionment and cynicism, or (and this is the harder thing to do) we can grapple with the limitations of our power and our infrastructure and dedicate ourselves to building them.
 The Palestinian rights movement needs to increase its influence and power in the Democratic Party.
 One way this could happen is if center-left Jewish, pro-Israel organizations begin to shift on this issue in a significant way, which I’m fairly pessimistic about based on the way that J Street and the Jewish Democratic Council of America have aligned with AIPAC or stayed neutral in these primary races.
-Otherwise, progressive, young, and Arab and Muslim Democrats, have to provide some sort of infrastructure that can match the level of influence that pro-Israel organizations have.
+Otherwise, progressive, young, and Arab and Muslim Democrats have to provide some sort of infrastructure that can match the level of influence that pro-Israel organizations have.
 The third possibility—and this is the theory that I’m the most skeptical about—is that if the Democrats lose due to a margin that you could say is because of the Gaza war, the party would fundamentally rethink its approach to Israel/Palestine.

 Leifer: It seems to me that before October 7, the first possibility was much more imminent than it had been before.
 The Israeli right’s attempted judicial overhaul had pushed left-of-center Jewish-American organizations into a place of unprecedented criticism of Israel.
 In the event of any sort of attack on Israel, there was always going to be a rally-around-the-flag effect.
 One of the things that has been difficult is that there is a really big substantive misalignment between the Palestine solidarity social movements—certainly in their rhetoric and description of their own end goals—and the center-left Jewish organizations.
 There are parts of both that don’t want cooperation, even though there could actually be grounds for overlap in concrete demands, like putting conditions on U.S. military assistance to Israel.
-Yet the ideological misalignment is too great.
+Yet the ideological divide is too great.

-Shahid: The youth wing of the ceasefire moment is pretty opposed to, or ambivalent about, party politics and electoral politics, and is much more focused on mobilization and disruption in a way that is similar to Occupy Wall Street.
+Shahid: The youth wing of the ceasefire movement is pretty opposed to, or ambivalent about, party politics and electoral politics, and is much more focused on mobilization and disruption in a way that is similar to Occupy Wall Street.

 Leifer: Or even Black Lives Matter.